odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/batch_sdd.rst

 -------------------------------------

-SEPA Direct Debit can be used as a payment method both on your **eCommerce** or on the **Customer Portal** by activating SDD as a **Payment Acquirer**.
+SEPA Direct Debit can be used as a payment method both on your **eCommerce** or on the **Customer Portal** by activating SDD as a **Payment Provider**.
 With this method, your customers can create and sign their mandates themselves.

-To do so, go to :menuselection:`Accounting --> Configuration --> Payment Acquirers`, click on *SEPA Direct Debit*, and set it up according to your needs.
+To do so, go to :menuselection:`Accounting --> Configuration --> Payment Providers`, click on *SEPA Direct Debit*, and set it up according to your needs.

 .. important::